American Politics Are a Nightmare for Catholic Universities

 Garnett has tried to grapple with the question as well, and, as he put it, “our goal when we ‘honor’ is not merely to avoid scandal or culpable complicity; it is to hold up for emulation, and to attract others to, actions and actors we admire and think are admirable, because of who we are.”
 In an interview, he told me that the university could have extended the offer to DeVos in terms that were purely in line with Catholic teachings—arguing that she has done a lot to raise awareness about choice-based education reform.
 In fact, in her speech on Saturday, the secretary called it her “moral obligation to expand educational opportunities for each and every child.”
 And Catholics from across the political spectrum, including Archbishop Blase Cupich, who helped tip the scale in a battle over education reform in Illinois, tend to get behind choice policies.

-But even then, there would likely have been opposition, because the lines that divide America, divide the church.
+But even then, there would likely have been opposition, because the lines that divide America divide the Church.